s0lstiice/Churro-Adapter-Ver2/README.md

 A safer fast experiment is one epoch at `1e-5`, followed by `5e-6` with early stopping, while selecting checkpoints using generated CER/WER and visual coverage—not validation loss alone.

+## Why CHURRO is autoregressive

+CHURRO inherits Qwen2.5-VL's causal language-model decoder.
+It generates each text token conditioned on the image and preceding tokens.
+This supports variable-length transcription, spelling and punctuation priors, flexible XML structure, and prompt-selected output schemas.
+It also permits premature valid XML closure and silent omission.

+Autoregression cannot be removed with a generation flag.
+A non-autoregressive successor would need a new decoder and new training objective; this LoRA would not be directly compatible.

 ## Intended use and limitations